Management of hazardous waste in Wisconsin

 - Definition of Solid Waste Rule.

+These changes affected most businesses that generate or handle hazardous waste and wereintended to streamline aspects of the rules while making them more protective of public health and the environment.
 To the extent possible, the DNR adopted equivalent content and format of the federal regulations.

 In Wisconsin, there are approximately 11,000 businesses, schools and government institutions that generate varying quantities and types of hazardous waste.
 The number of hazardous waste generators and the quantity of hazardous waste generated has declined in recent years, mostly due to successful waste minimization efforts and choosing less hazardous alternatives.